pyinstaller/pyinstaller/doc/source/pyi-makespec.rst

 --hidden-import=MODULENAME
                     import hidden in the script(s).
 This option can be used multiple times.
---excludes=excludes
-                    list of modules or pakages that will be ignored.
+-e MODULENAME, --exclude=MODULENAME
+                    Optional module or package name (his Python name, not path names) that will be ignored (as though it was not found).
+                    This option can be used multiple times.

 How to generate
 -------------------